jroachgolf84/astronomer-cloud-ide-poc/README.md

 astro deployment connection list -d clpakrl6l1094080hk3a2f654qlk
 ```

 The Variable and Connection were validated in the UI, after creation.
+On the first run, the DAGs executed successfully!